Pandemics & Society Seminar, 5 December: The First Wave of the 1918 Influenza and the Western Front

 About the Speaker

-For the second Pandemics & Society Seminar of our Spring 2024 series, we are pleased to welcome Thomas Finnie (UK Health Security Agency).
-The seminar will be held on Thursday, 29 February at the normal time (1600 CET).
+For the fifth Pandemics & Society Seminar of our Fall 2024 series we are pleased to welcome Jeff Clement (Augsburg University).
+The seminar will be held on Thursday, 31 October at the normal time (1600 CEST).
 More information about our speaker and the presentation is below.
+For our attendees outside of Europe, please note that Central European Summer Time has ended, you can check the seminar time in your time zone here.
 You can sign up for email notifications about the seminar series, including the Zoom details, here.

 Abstract